aonuferco/bandcamp-discovery-player/README.md

-# Bandcamp Breakcore Discover
+# Bandcamp Discovery Player

-A modern web application for discovering and streaming Breakcore music from Bandcamp with enhanced listening controls and quick navigation.
+A modern web application for discovering and streaming music from Bandcamp with enhanced listening controls and quick navigation.
 Built for music enthusiasts who want to efficiently explore new artists and tracks.

 ## What This App Does